GÖKTUĞ

 Merlin and Peregrine air-to-air missiles at the IDEF 2019 in Istanbul, Turkey.

 GÖKTUĞ (combination of GÖK (sky) and TUĞ, Tug banner) is a Turkish program started to be developed in 2013 by TÜBİTAK-SAGE to develop four variants of air-to-air missiles that are to be launched from F-16s as well as future Turkish indigenous TAI Hürjet and TAI TF Kaan and combat aircraft from other nations such as CAC/PAC JF-17 Thunder.
 The program intends to produce Turkey's first indigenous air-to-air missiles.
-Merlin (Bozdoğan) is short-range infrared homing missile and Peregrine (Gökdoğan) is a beyond-visual-range active radar homing missile.
-Other projects include ramjet-powered a beyond-visual-range air-to-air missile and very-short-range miniature air-to-air missile for use by helicopters.
+Bozdoğan (Merlin) is short-range infrared homing missile and Gökdoğan (Peregrine) is a beyond-visual-range active radar homing missile.
+Other projects include Gökhan, a ramjet-powered beyond-visual-range air-to-air missile and a very-short-range miniature air-to-air missile for helicopters.

 The Merlin and Peregrine missiles were successfully flight-tested in 2018.
 These missiles are planned to replace the AIM-9 Sidewinder and AIM-120 AMRAAM, respectively, on Turkey's crewed warplanes, and are planned to be integrated on Bayraktar AKINCI and Bayraktar Kızılelma, indigenously developed Turkish UCAVs.
 It was announced that preparations for mass production have begun in 2022.
-Both Merlin and Peregrine missiles entered inventory in 30 July 2024.
+Both Merlin and Peregrine missiles entered inventory on 30 July 2024.

 Bozdoğan (Merlin)

-Bozdoğan is an air-to-air missile which has an operational range of 25+ km.
+Bozdoğan (Merlin), is a short-range air-to-air missile developed by the Turkish company TÜBİTAK SAGE.
+The missile is developed under the GÖKTUĞ program starting from year 2013.
+The missile uses an off-boresight capable IIR (Imaging infrared) seeker with all aspect engagement capability and counter-countermeasure capability.
+The missile has High thrust reduced smoke solid propellant technology and an electronic rocket motor aiming and firing system.
+According to the manufacturer, it will have advanced agility due to use of thrust vectoring, a unique warhead for maximum probability of kill and a reliable fuze.
+It missile is compatible with MIL-STD-1553 and MIL-STD-1760 and is designed for use with the LAU-129 guided missile launcher.
+The missile has a range of 25+ km.

+On 14 April 2021, Bozdoğan conducted a live firing test from a Turkish Air Force F-16.
+The missile successfully destroyed a TAI Şimşek target drone.
+Bozdoğan reaches a speed of greater than Mach 4.
+It was announced that preparations for mass production have begun in 2022.
+The first prototype contract for the supply of the missile to the Turkish Air Force was made in 2023.
+Within the scope of the project; It is aimed to integrate the Bozdoğan and Gökdoğan Missiles into the PO-III configuration of F-16 aircraft and to procure 25 Bozdoğan Missiles, 25 Gökdoğan Missiles and 14 Launchers and to make the first delivery in 2025.
+According to Mehmet Fatih Kacır, the inventory has received both missiles.
+The Bozdoğan missile will also be used in the air defense system called Göksur, developed by Aselsan.
+The Göksur system successfully completed its first firing test in February 2025.